Time (xkcd): Conception and development

 Webcomic creator Randall Munroe described his reasons for creating "Time" in an interview with Rolling Stone, where he stated that he came up with the idea as he was pondering the space between animation and a daily comic, wanting to do something "in between".
 In an interview with Computer Sweden, Munroe stated that he had never seen anyone attempt such a project before and that he "wanted to see if it would work".
 Munroe noted that, in some cases, "things become more interesting if they are difficult to access", such as in books that deliberately make the story more complicated.
 He hoped that, as people slowly got into it, the world and language would excite readers on a deeper level.
 According to Munroe, nothing like "Time" had been done before because it is difficult to reach people once every hour without a tool such as the Internet.

 Following the ending of his story, Munroe explained many of its details and furthered its context in an article on Wired.
 He noted that "Time" is set 11,000 years in the future, in a future civilization with humanity's present civilization long extinct.
 It takes place in the basin of the Mediterranean Sea, which has largely evaporated following tectonic activity shutting it off from the Atlantic Ocean.
 This is modeled after a similar occurrence of this incident approximately 5 million years ago—the Messinian salinity crisis.
 The eventual flooding crisis at the end of the story is a supposed recurrence of the Zanclean flood.
 Munroe reportedly researched the plants and wildlife of the region and added them into the comic, offering hints as to the story's location.
 According to Munroe, "I got suggestions from botanists and herpetologists, and I had a file with details on every species the characters encountered or talked about, like dwarf palms, juniper trees, horned vipers, and sand boas".

-In the scene where the male and female sleep in shifts, a time lapse of stars in the night sky occupies the background.
+In the scene where the man and woman sleep in shifts, a time lapse of stars in the night sky occupies the background.
 This was done with the help of astronomy software to render the night sky of the characters' location, in their specific time, accounting for projected precession of the equinoxes and stellar motion over the next 11,000 years.
 The starfield lacks the star Antares, as Munroe consulted with astronomer Phil Plait, who told him that the star may go supernova before the date in which "Time" is set.